 As a journalism organization that believes in an open society, SEJ each year welcomes a diverse group of attendees to our annual conference.
 Attendees include representatives of business, government and environmental groups, as well as working journalists, academics and students.

-Because non-journalists are here, you may see or hear presentations or responses to presentations that you might not expect from mainstream journalists.
-The presentations and any responses do not necessarily reflect the views of SEJ or any of its members.
+Speakers, presentations, questions and responses do not necessarily reflect the views of SEJ or any of its members.

-As our guest, you should respect our interest in open discussions of environmental issues by thanking all participants in sessions you attend and not disrupting presentations of views you disagree with.
+As our guest, please respect our interest in open discussions of environmental issues by respecting all participants in sessions you attend and not disrupting presentations of views you disagree with.